kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 You need a role attached to your Greengrass group that gives additional permissions to the core to be able to directly access various AWS services.

-Navigate to aws.amazon.com and open the Identity and Access Management console (IAM)
+In the top of the console, click "Services", in the search bar enter "IAM" and click the first item from the dropdown.

 Click on roles and Create new role

-Select AWS Greengrass Role as the Service Role Type – you will have to scroll down to find it in the list.
+Select AWS Greengrass Role as the Service Role Type, then click "Next Permissions".

-Select AWSGreengrassResourceAccessRolePolicy, CloudWatchLogsFullAccess, AmazonS3ReadOnlyAccess, AWSGreengrassFullAccess and AmazonSagemakerFullAccess policies and click Next
+Enter the following values one at a time, then click to enable them: AWSGreengrassResourceAccessRolePolicy, CloudWatchLogsFullAccess, AmazonS3ReadOnlyAccess, AWSGreengrassFullAccess and AmazonSagemakerFullAccess policies and click "Next: Review".

 Enter a name for this role, let’s call it MLandIoTCoreRole

 Click Create Role

-Next we’re going to attach this role to our new Greengrass group.
+Next you are going to attach this role to the new Greengrass group.

-Open the AWS IoT console
+Open the AWS IoT console, by going back to the Greengrass service page ( searchbar to find it).

 Click on Greengrass > Groups and select the MLandIoT group

-Click on Settings, you can see we have no Group Role

-Click on Add Role
+Click on "Add Role" in the top corner of the settings page.

 Pick our service role, MLandIoTCoreRole and click Save

 ### Step 4 - Set up logging

-We can set up logging so that all logs on the Greengrass core are sent to CloudWatch logs.
-This includes the logs from the operation of the core as well as the logs from our Lambda functions which are extremely useful to have.
+You can set up logging so that all logs on the Greengrass core are sent to CloudWatch logs.
+This includes the logs from the operation of the core as well as the logs from the Lambda functions which are extremely useful to have.

-Under CloudWatch logs configuration click Edit
+While on the settings page scroll to until you see "CloudWatch logs configuration" then click "Edit".

 Click on Add another log type

 Select User Lambdas and Greengrass system

 Click Update

 Keep the log settings as Informational

 Click Save